pyscf/pyscf.github.io/source/user/agf2.rst

-Auxiliary second-order Green's function perturbation theory (AGF2) :cite:`Backhouse2020a,Backhouse2020b` is an iterative, :math:`\mathcal{O}[N^5]` scaling post-Hartree--Fock method primarily intended for the calculation of charged excitation spectra, ionization potentials (IPs) and electron affinities (EAs), with energetics and single-particle static properties also available.
+Auxiliary second-order Green's function perturbation theory (AGF2) :cite:`Backhouse2020a,Backhouse2020b` is an iterative, :math:`\mathcal{O}[N^5]` scaling post-Hartree--Fock method primarily intended for the calculation of charged excitation spectra, ionisation potentials (IPs) and electron affinities (EAs), with energetics and single-particle static properties also available.
 It can also be considered loosely as an iterative approximate ADC(2) method.
-One advantage is that the entire spectrum of charged excitations is found simultaneously, as the full Green's function is self-consistently optimized.
+One advantage is that the entire spectrum of charged excitations is found simultaneously, as the full Green's function is self-consistently optimised.
 AGF2 calculations can be performed with or without density fitting, and for restricted or unrestricted Hartree--Fock references, and is available with hybrid parallelism capabilities.